uiuc-ae353/uiuc-ae353.github.io/design_project_3.md

 This will update your local copy of the repository with the code for Design Problem 02.
 Verify that you can run the simulation, and mess around a little bit with different actuator commands (e.g., constant wheel torques) to get a sense for how the system responds.

 After that, if you have read the entire project description and are not sure how to proceed, then take your best guess and ask a question on Canvas.
 Improving your ability to get unstuck by asking a good question is an explicit goal of this course.

+##### What should I do if I encounter technical issues while submitting?

+If you face any technical issues during submission, **do not wait until the last moment to resolve them.** Immediately reach out to the TA (gokulp2@illinois.edu) via email or in person to explain the problem.